Vaszelewski/EvertonProject-Java-11/README.md

 8. Heroku

 This project is a Online Shop system, with the classes:
-a.
-Order
+1. Order
-b.
-Payment
+2. Payment
-c.
-Product
+3. Product
-d.
-User
+4. User
 and more

 This app does not have user interface.